kiran-dr/corporate-questions/README.md

 2. Product of all numbers from m to n
 3. Product of all even numbers from m to n
 4. Product of all odd numbers from m to n
 5. Sum of factorial numbers from m to n
+6. sum of prime numbers from m to n

 ## About Me